 What are the songs that most define your life, the ones that take you right back to a memory?
 It’s quite likely those are songs from your adolescence.
-Teens’ brains are primed to experience things intensely and to be impacted by those experiences.
+Teenagers’ brains are primed to experience things intensely and to be impacted by those experiences.
 That goes for everything from music to interacting with peers to the input received from adults during the teen years.
 This knowledge of adolescent development can shed light on some of the experience and behavior of adolescents.

 Messages from Parents

 Imagine you’re 13 and have spent the past few months talking to someone you really like.
 Then, one day, that person is walking down the hall holding hands with someone else and ignores you completely.
 You might be experiencing a big jumble of emotions.
 One minute you feel sad and want to cry, then you might be angry and feel like screaming.
-The adults in your home notice and ask, “Why are you so moody?
+The adults in your home notice and comment, “Why are you so moody?
 It was just puppy love.”
 You’re absorbing the message that you’re “too emotional”, that your reaction to this new kind of pain is “too dramatic.”

 You’re 15 and just starting to think about potential careers based on your interests.
 You’ve always enjoyed music, and have the opportunity to learn to play bass guitar.
-You mention to your parent that you might want to be a musician after finishing high school, and you’re given a multi-point list of why that’s not practical.
+You mention to your parent that you might want to be a musician after finishing high school, and you’re given a long list of reasons why that’s not practical.
 You’re hearing that you’re “too dreamy” and learning that it’s not safe to voice your ideas.

 Messages from Peers